webix-hub/docs/data/api/dragitem_$dropallow_other.md

 =============

-@short: can be redefine if you need custom drop rules
+@short: can be redefined, if you need custom drop rules

 @type: function